 Just because you’ve chosen to DIY your website doesn’t mean you’re out on a limb by yourself forever.
 Actually, it’s exactly the opposite: since you haven’t committed a huge chunk of your business budget, you have more flexibility to hire experts for specific sections of your store or your project.

 That’s how Victory was able to pay for professional photos for her site, and it’s how Scrub Inspired was able to work with a branding design pro when they wanted to rebrand.

 “When the business was growing, the next step for us was a rebrand.
 We wanted to figure out what our product looks like, and who we're selling this to, and use that information to inform all of our visuals,” says Kiersten.

 “That's the first time that we discussed with a designer, who worked with us on our brand.
-Building out our entire branding guide meant that when we were going to build a website, we knew what colors that we should be focusing on.
+Building out our entire branding guide meant that when we were going to use a website builder to design a website, we knew what colors that we should be focusing on.
 We knew who our target market was.
 We knew what paths our buyers needed to be going down on the site.”

 That’s a big benefit of starting slowly, especially if you’re not sure how to communicate what you want to a pro just yet.
 Your DIY experience will help prepare you to work with a professional web designer or developer when the time is right.